-As 2022 and recent years have made clear, tropical cyclones are multi-hazard weather systems.
+As 2024 and recent years have made clear, tropical cyclones are multi-hazard weather systems.
 While the wind speed is what determines the classification of a tropical cyclone, other hazards such as storm surge, flooding and tornadoes can cause significant impacts including loss of life, regardless of the storm's category.
-The majority of the deaths from Hurricane Ian were from a catastrophic 10 to 15-foot storm surge which devastated coastal locations from Naples to the Fort Myers area.
+The majority of the deaths from Hurricane Ian in 2022 were from a catastrophic 10 to 15-foot storm surge which devastated coastal locations from Naples to the Fort Myers area.
 Major rainfall flooding from Ian in Central Florida also resulted in several deaths.
 Ian also spawned 13 tornadoes in South Florida, several causing significant damage.
+Hurricane Milton produced 15 confirmed tornadoes in South Florida and over 40 statewide on the late morning, afternoon, and early evening of October 9th, 2024.